EdineiMZ/EdineiMZ/README.md

 :computer: I'm a Full-Stack Java Developer!
 My goal is to specialize in the field of software development.

-:house_with_garden: I’m from Brazil (Joaçaba SC).
+:house_with_garden: I’m from Brazil (São Miguel do Oeste - SC).

 :books: I’m currently learning everything.

-:outbox_tray: Goals for 2024: Finish my project and launch my web system, create a new project and get more visibility in the Java Community.
+:outbox_tray: Goals for 2024: Finish my project, create a new project and get more visibility in the Community.

  Life Goal ![](https://aleen42.github.io/badges/src/lamborghini.svg)